 It’s never too early to start looking ahead to next season!

-Check below for our list of 25 impact transfers for the 20-21 college basketball season.
-This list does not include transfers who have pending waivers with the NCAA.
+Check below for our list of 30 impact freshmen for the 2022-23 college basketball season.

 In no particular order: